littlef00t/BoneAppetit/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model (1.5 days)
+### Phase 1: User Authentication, Image Model (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+After signup, user will be directed to their profile, where a list of all their photos and brief descriptions will be (the ImageIndex component), which will be done in phase 2.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Image CRUD (3 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, an Image store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Images `Index`, `IndexItem` and `Form`.
+At the end of Phase 2, Images can be created, read, edited and destroyed in the browser.
+I may or may not start working on basic styling.
+It depends on how quickly I can finish the content of this phase.
+Content is my priority right now, not styling.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Map and Map Markers(3 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds a map to the main page.
+I'm planning on making it the application's React root component.
+You do not need to be signed in to access the map with treats in the area.
+When you click a treat/bone on the map, it takes you to the ImageIndexItem.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: The Search (1-2 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+I am not quite sure how I'm going to implement the search aspect yet.
+I may create a Search Index, perhaps matching searches to keywords.
+To keep it simple, I may just keep it as a drop down to search for 5-8 specific dishes in the area.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.

-[Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 5: Styling Cleanup and Seeding (2-3 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).

-### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
-- [ ] Pagination / infinite scroll for Notes Index
-- [ ] Multiple sessions
+I will be adding a lot more data to the database and more complex styling to the application.

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md